pkdone/paul-genai-test-tools-ts/README.md

 ### OpenAI / Azure

-Specify your API key for that service in `.env`.
+Specify your API key for your own OpenAI or Azure service in `.env`.

 ### GCP Vertex AI